CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 Outsourcing for service providers.md

 #### OPS.3.1.A8 Agreement on the connection to networks of outsourcing partners [ISB outsourcing service provider]

 Before the connection of a separate network to the network of the outsourcing service provider, all security-relevant aspects in an agreement SHOULD be determined in writing.
 It SHOULD be defined who is allowed to access the areas and services of the other network from one network.
 There should be a contact person on each side for both organizational and technical issues of the network connection.
-On both sides, all identified vulnerabilities SHOULD be eliminated and the required security level demonstrably reached before the network connection is activated.
+On both sides, all identified vulnerabilities SHOULD be eliminated and the required security level demonstrably achieved before the network connection is activated.
 In case of security problems on one of the two sides SHOULD be determined who should be informed about it and which escalation steps are to be initiated.

 #### OPS.3.1.A9 Agreement on Data Exchange between the Outsourcing Partners [ISB Outsourcing Service Provider]